johnston9/MS3-Shot-Caller/README.md

 It has a secure admin facility for site regulation and the upkeep of the image bank that includes a simple means of uploading the latest script, shot list.
-The site is built with Flask using the Jinja template engine and the Werkzeug WSGI toolkit and uses Mongodb as the back-end database.
+The site is built with Flask using the Jinja template engine and the Werkzeug WSGI toolkit and uses MongoDB as the back-end database.

-Future developments could lead towards the app becomming downloadable as a product to be used by ptoduction companies.
-At this stage the app is being deployed on Heroku's basic package so HTTPS is only availabe for the Login and Register pages.
+Future developments could lead towards the app being downloadable as a product to be used by production companies.
+At this stage, the app is being deployed on Heroku's basic package, so HTTPS is only available for the Login and Register pages.

 <h2 align="center"><img src="documentation/readme-images/user16.png"></h2>